SahibDK/FileSize-Visualizer/README.md

 To build an installer:

 1. First build the executable using the steps above
-2. Run the `create-simple-installer.ps1` script to create a self-extracting installer
+2. Run the `create-portable-zip.bat` script to create a portable ZIP package (recommended)
-3. The installer will be created in the `installer` folder as `FileSize-Visualizer-Setup.exe`
+3. The ZIP package will be created in the `installer` folder as `FileSize-Visualizer-Portable-v1.0.zip`

 Alternative installer scripts are also available:
+- `create-simple-installer.ps1` - Creates a self-extracting installer
 - `create-installer.bat` - Uses Inno Setup (if installed)
 - `create-nsis-installer.bat` - Uses NSIS (if installed)

+#### Troubleshooting Installation Issues

+If you encounter a "This app can't run on your PC" message when trying to run the application:

+1. Use the portable ZIP package (`FileSize-Visualizer-Portable-v1.0.zip`) instead of the installer
+2. After extracting the ZIP file, right-click on `FileSize.UI.exe`
+3. Select Properties
+4. Check "Unblock" at the bottom of the Properties dialog
+5. Click Apply and OK

 ## Usage